 Each tea party served a different type of tea from a different part of the world, guests were able to experience how tea is drunk in South Asia, North Africa, Persia, China and of course England.
 An authentic experience was provided with each tea party, Sadia also set a topic of conversation about the local area and history designing fun and interactive parlour games for guests to play.

 Since then Sadia has taken her tea parties to a number of locations including the Cutty Sark, the National Maritime Museum and Royal Botanic Gardens Kew developing her tea party offer.
 Sadia even met the Queen in a special performative tea party as part of the London Pride Festival.
-In 2015 Sadia plans to take her tea parties far and wide and further afield.
-Follow the story as it continues to grow.
+Follow the tea story as it continues to grow.